-The student is required to complete six semesters of course work.
-The average course load is three courses per semester.
+The student is required to complete 5 semesters of course work.
+The normal course load is 3 courses per semester.
 However, if warranted by the student's plan of study, he/she will be allowed to take a fourth course (e.g. a language course).
-Normal coursework will continue throughout the first three years, including the spring of the third year.
+Normal coursework will continue throughout the first two and a half years.

-Of these 18 courses, at least 10 must be regular courses listed or cross-listed as a graduate course (at or above the 500 level) within CA, including CA 801, 802, 803 and 804.
+Of these 15 courses, at least 10 must be regular courses listed as graduate seminars with primary faculty in CA (unless special permission is granted), including CA 801, 802, 803 and 804.
 Up to 2 graduate-level anthropology courses at UNC-Chapel Hill can also count towards this 10 course requirement.
-Individual reading and research courses (independent studies) cannot be included within the 10 regular courses.
-The one-course credit second- and third-year students receive for TAing may be counted as one of the ten courses from primary faculty.

-Of these 18 graded courses, all students must take at least 2 courses in a discipline outside of Cultural Anthropology.
+Of these 15 graded courses, all students must take at least 2 courses in a discipline outside Cultural Anthropology.

 - Theories: The 2-semester Theories course (CA 801-802) focuses on core debates and themes within the history of socio-cultural anthropology and related fields.

 - Research Methods: Students are required to take the Research Methods and Portfolio Seminar (CA 803) in the spring of their second year.
-This course will be focused on ethnographic methods, using the students summer fieldwork as the basis of the exploration.
+This course will be focused on ethnographic methods, using the student's summer fieldwork as the basis of exploration.

 - Grant Writing: Students are required to take the Grant Writing seminar (CA 804) in the fall of their third year.
 This course will focus on the development of the dissertation research proposal and the preparation of grant proposals; it will also allow students to work further on their portfolios.